DeAndre Carter Player Prop Bets for NFL Week 18 | Washington vs. New York 1/9/2022

 Season Stats

-- Carter has 24 receptions (on 43 targets) for 296 yards and three touchdowns, averaging 18.5 yards per game.
+- Carter has tacked on 296 yards on 24 grabs and three touchdowns.
+He has been targeted 43 times and averages 18.5 receiving yards per game.

-- So far this season, 8.1% of the 532 passes thrown by his team have gone Carter's way.
+- Carter has been the target of 43 of his team's 532 passing attempts this season, or 8.1% of the target share.

-- With two targets in the red zone this season, Carter has been on the receiving end of 3.9% of his team's 51 red zone pass attempts.
+- The Football Team, who rank 22nd in the NFL in points scored, have attempted a pass 54.7% of the time while running the football 45.3% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Carter's matchup with the Giants.